VinceW31/GassistPi3/README.md

 # Original features of GassistPi (retained in this release):
 **1. Headless auto start on boot.**
-**2. Direct Voice control of GPIOs without any need for IFTTT.**
+**2. Direct Voice control of GPIOs.**
 **3. Radio station streaming.**
 **4. Voice control of a servo connected to RPi GPIO.**
-**5. Safe shutdown of the RPi3 using "Shut Down" voice command.**
+**5. Safe shutdown of the RPi3 with "Shut Down" voice command.**
-**6. Indicator lights for assistant listening and speaking events.**
+**6. Indicator lights for assistant Listening and Speaking events.**
 **7. Startup audio and audio feedback for wakeword detection.**
 **8. Pushbutton service to stop Music or Radio playback.**
-**9. Streaming music from your Google Play Music library.**
+**9. Stream music from your Google Play Music library.**

 # New Features developed for this release:
-**1. Direct Voice control of up to 10 SOnOff wireless switches or ESP8266 / NodeMCU using simple HTTP commands across your own LAN (no need for IFTTT or editing any Arduino scripts).**
+**1. Voice control for up to 10x SOnOff wireless switches or ESP8266 / NodeMCU using simple HTTP commands across your own LAN (no need for IFTTT or editing any Arduino scripts).**

 *******************************************************************************************************************************